-We had a quiet trip across Delaware Bay, arriving at Utsch’s Marina Cape May at 1:30 in the afternoon on May 21.
+We had a quiet trip across Delaware Bay, arriving at Utsch’s Marina in Cape May at 1:30 in the afternoon on May 21.
 It was a clear, calm day for our arrival, and we got in before the rains came again!
 We love Utsch’s.
 It’s not the fanciest Marina, but the facilities are clean, and the staff is terrific.
 A number of them drive their motor homes from the south to spend the summer in Cape May working at Utsch’s every summer.
 Before retiring and moving south, many of them lived in the area.
 You’ll see the campers in the far end of the parking lot near the newer bath/laundry building, which has amazing individual full bathrooms!

 Utsch’s Marina, Cape May

 We ran in to a number of other “Loopers” and enjoyed “docktails” aboard Babe, Jerry and Diane Wheeler’s beautiful Jefferson Rivanna 52.
 It was fun to see it, as we have a Jefferson Rivanna 42.
 It’s amazing what 10’ more will give you on a boat!

 Yes, the exit for Cape May on the Garden State Parkway really is Exit Zero!